 Private sector lenders fully recognise the importance of debt sustainability, believing it to be a fundamental element in the evaluation of creditworthiness.
-Lenders value and regularly refer to the data, analysis and guidelines of the IMF and IDA's Non-Concessional Borrowing Policy (NCBP), including Article IV consultation reports (which benefit from greater disclosure of debt coverage), the debt sustainability analysis (DSA) framework and the medium-term debt management strategy (MTDS) as recommended by G20 Guidelines.
+Lenders value and regularly refer to the data, analysis and guidelines of the IMF and IDA's Non-Concessional Borrowing Policy (NCBP), including Article IV consultation reports (which benefit from greater disclosure of debt coverage), the Debt Sustainability Framework (DSF) and the medium-term debt management strategy (MTDS) as recommended by G20 Guidelines.
 This publicly available data and analysis is important information considered in the decision-making process for credit extension together with other third-party sources and in-house credit risk assessment.

 These considerations parallel the recommendations of the G20 Guidelines, which highlight the responsibility of borrowing countries to maintain sustainable debt levels as well as the important role of lenders in this regard.
+Recently the Chinese Ministry of Finance has also published a debt sustainability framework for participating countries of the Belt and Road Initiative.